alexanderlenders/Mid-level-features/README.md

 The data and stimulus set from the paper can be found at [https://osf.io/7c9bz/](https://osf.io/7c9bz/).

-For questions about the code or the paper, please email agnessakarapetian@gmail.com.
+For questions about the code or the paper, please email agnessakarapetian@gmail.com or lxlenders@gmail.com.

 Please cite the paper if you use any of the code or data.